nikkisato/udacity-news-article/README.md

 ## Production Description

+A Full Stack Application utilizing webpack and service workers, Node.js and Express, and unit testing with Jest.
+Grab a News Article Url and see for yourself!

 ## How to Run the App

 - 1st npm run install to install the package
 - 2nd run npm run build-prod to get the dist folder
-- 3rd run npm run start to open localhost:8080
+- 3rd run npm run start to open localhost:8081
+- 4th open localhost:8081 and grab a news article url

 ## Dependencies